oniani/miniml/README.md

 # miniml

-A minimal machine learning library with OpenCL GPU support.
+A minimal ML library with OpenCL GPU support.

 ## Perf